Corporate Governance

 Related Party Transactions, Etc.

-The Company shall not be engaged in any transactions with Directors and/or major shareholders that may damage the interests of the Company or the common interests of the shareholders, as indicated in “(7) Related Party Transactions” in the Directors and Boards section of the Basic Policy on Corporate Governance.
+The Company shall not be engaged in any transactions with Directors and/or major shareholders that may damage the interests of the Company or the common interests of the shareholders, as indicated in “(7) Related Party Transactions” in “2.
+Directors and Boards” of the Basic Policy on Corporate Governance.
 When a Director is intending to enter into a transaction with the Company for him/herself or for any third parties, the Director shall obtain prior approval of the Board of Directors according to the rules of the Board of Directors, and report important facts in that transaction at the board meeting.
 Terms and conditions for the transaction may be determined in the same manner as a transaction with third parties.

-To identify any transactions involving a conflict of interest by Directors, the Company checks annually and regularly existence of such transactions (excluding compensation) between the Company Group and Directors or their family members within the second degree of kinship.
+To identify any transactions involving a conflict of interest by Directors, the Company checks annually and regularly existence of such transactions (excluding director compensation) between the Company Group and Directors or their family members within the second degree of kinship.

 When the Company is intending to enter transactions between the Company and major shareholders or other related parties, then it shall be approved in advance by personnel with authority commensurate with the importance and scale of the transaction in accordance with internal regulations determined by the Board of Directors.